Lambda-School-Labs/Job-Funnel-ds-Data/README.md

 ## QuickHire DS-Data More Detailed Description

-The scraper, application.py (probably rename) uses Selenium to scrape Monster.com.
+The scraper, application.py uses Selenium to scrape Monster.com.
 Pre-processing is done with some basic data cleaning and also some feature engineering with Spacey.
 The production model is KNearestNeighbors which is not yet deployed to live searches.
+WARNING: DO NOT RENAME IT FROM application.py, AWS is looking for a file named application.py and it will break on production/master if you re-name and then push.

 Model stuff is in datafunctions.